GEC Homes is the Global Equality Collective’s research programme focused on parent and carer voice in education.

 To date, this work has focused primarily on student and staff voice, helping schools and system leaders better understand patterns relating to belonging, inclusion and wellbeing.

-The development ofour Parent & Carer Voice Index represents the next stage of this research, recognising that families hold important insight into how education systems operate around children and young people.
+The development of our Parent & Carer Inclusion Index represents the next stage of this research, recognising that families hold important insight into how education systems operate around children and young people.
+Following this we will bring Parent and Carer voice into the GEC Platform.

 This work is grounded in a principle widely used within participatory research: